ptmt/ptmt.github.com/_posts/2015-11-21-reactive-bratislava.md

 ![Reactive 2015](/images/2015/reactive1.JPG)

 Conference talk have to be a **good show** to be enjoyed by most of people.
-I like when a spokesperson does not try to over-produce the effect.
-Talk for the sake of talk.
+I really like when a spokesperson does not try to over-produce the effect.
+When a talk isn't for the sake of talk.

 ![Reactive 2015](/images/2015/reactive2.JPG)